yazhiwang/ollvm-tll/README.txt

 To use it on Android studio, you need to goto following folder:
 $(NDK_FOLDER)/toolchains/
 cp -rf llvm orig_llvm
-cd llvm/prebuilt/darwin-x86_64 # it dedepnds on your OS, darwin-x86_64 can be others rm -rf * cp -rf ($BUILD_OLLVM)/bin .
+cd llvm/prebuilt/darwin-x86_64 # it depends on your OS, darwin-x86_64 can be others rm -rf * cp -rf ($BUILD_OLLVM)/bin .
 cp -rf ($BUILD_OLLVM)/lib .